 2.11 If you refuse to leave the accommodation when asked, we cannot evict you except as permitted by law.
 You agree that the costs that we properly and reasonably incur in obtaining and enforcing any court order against you are damages (compensation) that we can claim from you, even if these amounts are higher than applicable fixed fees set out in the Civil Procedure rules.

 2.12 If we terminate your contract with us before it expires because you are at fault, we may claim from you the expenses we incur and/or the losses we suffer as a result (as explained in clause 5.6), including net loss of income if we are unable to re-let your room.

 3 Possible changes to your tenancy dates

-3.1 If due to Covid-19 (Coronavirus) the start of the University of Leeds academic year 2020/21 is postponed, we will notify you as soon as practicable and we will adjust the intended start date and/or duration of your tenancy accordingly, and this clause 3 will apply.
+3.1 If due to Covid-19 (Coronavirus) the start of the University of Leeds academic year 2020/21 is postponed, we will notify you as soon as practicable.
+We will adjust the intended start date and/or duration of your tenancy accordingly, and this clause 3 will apply.

-3.2 Subject to any right of cancellation that you or we may have, you will have an obligation to pay for the period during which you will be entitled to occupy, and will have an obligation to pay for, your accommodation (the “Occupancy Period”) will be -
+3.2 Subject to any right of cancellation that you or we may have, you will have an obligation to pay for the period during which you will be entitled to occupy the accommodation (the “Tenancy Period”) whether you are actually in occupation or not.
+The Tenancy Period will be -

 FROM AND INCLUDING either:

-- the start date you selected during the booking process; or if later
+- the start date you were offered during the booking process; or if later

 - the date which is 7 days before the revised academic year start date (which we will confirm to you if the start of the academic year is postponed)